 The Three Rivers Community College Honors Program is designed to provide academically talented and motivated students an opportunity to develop their intellectual skills through challenging work that emphasizes critical and analytical thinking.
 In addition to developing advanced academic skills,

 students enrolled in the Honors program will benefit from the following:

 - Honors designation on transcripts

-A student wishing to participate in the Honors program must have a 3.5 high school cumulative GPA or a 3.5 college GPA based on a minimum of 12 credit hours.
-Two letters of recommendation must accompany the application, followed by a personal interview with the program coordinator and/or the program advisory panel.
-In addition, students must score at the MAT* K137 /ENG* K101 level of the placement exams or have successfully completed those courses.
+A student wishing to participate in the Honors Program must have a 3.5 high school cumulative GPA or a 3.5 college GPA based on a minimum of 12 credit hours.
+One letter of recommendation from a professor or high school teacher must accompany the application, followed by a personal interview with the Honors Program Coordinator.
+In addition, students must score at the MAT* K137 /ENG* K101 level of placement exams or have successfully completed those courses.
 Students may enter the program at the start of any semester and must maintain a minimum 3.5 GPA in order to remain in good standing.